BOEM25/cw-homepage/src/pages/blog/2020-03-01-creating-an-rpg-dialog-effect-with-react-and-react-spring.md

 >
 > ## Topics Covered
 >
-> 1. Pixel Art Style Look using the CSS border image property
+> 1. Pixel Art Style Look using the CSS border-image property
 > 2. Using React Spring to create an RPG style dialog text effect.

-This is the first article in a series on developing browser based games using React.
+This is the first article in a series on developing a browser-based game using React.
 We will learn how to achieve game-like UI and visuals by building a series of game features one at a time and tying them together to create a real game.
 We'll start simply by creating a dialog box UI to use in our game.
 This will help us get familiar with using `react` and the `react-spring` library for animation.
 Enjoy!

 ## Building Our First Game Feature

-So you want to build a browser based RPG with amazing visuals, mechanics and story!
+So you want to build a browser-based RPG with amazing visuals, mechanics, and story!
 But there's an issue, your awesome characters are trying to talk but don't have any way to communicate!
-Well what better way for your characters to express your witty dialogue than through a classic RPG Dialog box.
+Well, what better way for your characters to express your witty dialogue than through a classic RPG Dialog box.
 Below is a finished version of what we are going to build together.
 You can refer back to it as you go if you get lost.

 <iframe
 src="https://codesandbox.io/embed/cams-dialog-box-hpl38?fontsize=14&hidenavigation=1&theme=dark"